Lsh0x/gakushu/arch.md

 ## Install window

-Change a size at the end of the disk used.
-The window installer will use the EFI partition and add its own entry This will allow you to define the size of the EFI partiion and not deal with the 100M from the windown installer When window is installed, we are ready to process the installation.
+You can create a parititon with the window install and keep the end of the disk for linux The window installer will use the EFI partition and add its own entry This will allow you to define the size of the EFI partiion and not deal with the 100M from the windown installer When window is installed, we are ready to process the installation.